deepsharma1997/BTC/README.md

+# Brain Tumor Classifier - BTC
-# The python notebooks contain different classification models applied on brain tumor database.
+The python notebooks contain the code for multi-class brain tumor classification using several CNN archiectures.